SarahGreenfield/CPSC-559-Final-Project/README.md

    - Check your Hardhat node is running
    - Ensure you have enough ETH in your account
    - Verify your Pokemon has enough stamina
-   - Make sure you have enough ERC-20 tokens for purchases (use the "Get Test Tokens" button in the Marketplace)
+   - Make sure you have enough ERC-20 tokens for purchases

 3. **Pokemon not showing up**
    - Refresh the page